Short-Term Rental Tax Strategy Guide for Real Estate Investors

 Short-term rental tax strategy focuses on whether a rental activity can be treated as non-passive for tax purposes.

-Short-term rental strategies are often used to offset W-2 or business income, but eligibility depends on classification and participation.
+Short-term rental strategies are often used to offset W-2 or business income, but eligibility depends on classification and participation under the Material Participation Rules.

 “Most short-term rental tax savings come down to whether the activity is treated as passive or non-passive under IRS rules — not just whether the property produces a loss.” — Steve Madsen, CPA